Chinmaysharmaaa/DevSecOps-Project-/README.md

 Attackers are intelligent and creative, equipped with new technologies and purpose.
 Under the guidance of the forward-looking DevSecOps Maturity Model, appropriate principles and measures are at hand implemented which counteract the attacks.

-Amazon EC2 Instance:

-1.In the EC2 sidenav select Instances and click Launch Instance

-2.In Step 1: Choose an Amazon Machine Image (AMI) choose an Amazon Linux AMI or Amazon Linux 2 AMI

-3.In Step 3: Configure Instance Details unfold Advanced Details and copy the script below into User Data

-4.In Step 6: Configure Security Group add a Rule that opens port 80 for HTTP

-5.Launch your instance

-6.Browse to your instance's public DNS

-#!/bin/bash
-service docker start
-docker run -d -p 80:8080 wurstbrot/dsomm:latest

 Information/Data Development:

 To test changes to the yaml-files, please run: